Disable WHfB Post Logon Provisioning using Intune

 Sync Intune Policies

 The device check-in process might not begin immediately.
-If you’re testing this policy on a test device, you can manually kickstart Intune sync either from the device itself or remotely through the Intune admin center.
+If you’re testing this policy on a test device, you can manually kickstart Intune sync from the device itself or remotely through the Intune admin center.

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
-Another way to trigger the Intune device check-in process is by restarting the device.
+Restarting the device is another way to trigger the Intune device check-in process.

 Step 3 – Monitor the Script package

-To Monitor the progress of a script package deployed via Intune, follow below steps:
+To Monitor the progress of a script package deployed via Intune, follow the below steps:

-• Go to Devices Remediations
+• Go to Devices Scripts and remediations

 • Click on the Remediation script package you want to monitor.